ansible/workshops/exercises/ansible_security/2.1-suspicious/README.md

 ...
 ```

+You can log off from the Snort server by executing the command `exit` or pressing `CTRL` and `D`.

 > **Note**
 >
 > You might have guessed already: this log entry is triggered every five seconds by the daemon we started at the beginning of this exercise.

 As a security analyst you know that anomalies can be the sign of a breach or other serious causes.
 You decide to investigate.
 Right now, you do not have enough information about the anomaly to dismiss it as a false positive.
 So you need to collect more data points - like from the firewall and the IDS.
 Going through the logs of the firewall and IDS manually takes a lot of time.
-In large organizations, the security analyst might not even have the necessary access rights and needs is to contact the teams responsible for both the enterprise firewall and the IDS, asking them to manually go through the respective logs and directly check for anomalies on their own and then reply with the results.
+In large organizations, the security analyst might not even have the necessary access rights and needs to contact the teams that each are responsible for both the enterprise firewall and the IDS, asking them to manually go through the respective logs and directly check for anomalies on their own and then reply with the results.
 This operation could take hours or even days.

 ## Step 1.4 - Write playbook to create new log sources